1757/vanilla_bTree/README.md

 # vanilla_bTree
-A simple bTree implementation and some experiment
-This short piece of code is the implementation of a binary tree, containing 1 class Btree with 10 methods, including a bread-first-search traversal method
+A simple python bTree implementation and some experiment This short piece of code is the implementation of a binary tree, containing 1 class Btree with 10 methods, including a bread-first-search traversal method

 Testing the tree and search experiments is done below in the __main__ programme (tree and experiment result is in this Readme)